List of Digimon Adventure characters: Adventure antagonists

-Devimon is a Champion-level devil Digimon with long arms and bat wings.
+Devimon is a Champion-level devil-themed Digimon with long arms and bat wings.
 He can enslave other Digimon with his "Touch of Evil" claw attack and by embedding them with Black Gears.
 They are used to control each part of File Island.
 Devimon lives on top of Infinity Mountain, using Orgemon and a Black Gear-infected Leomon as his enforcers in an initial attempt to kill the DigiDestined, before using the gears to fracture File Island in order to separate the DigiDestined from each other.
 After the DigiDestined regroup, Devimon absorbs most of the Black Gears into his body so he can increase his size, only to be destroyed by Angemon.
 In Digimon Adventure 02, Ken finds Devimon's remains and uses his data to complete Kimeramon.
-In Digimon Adventure tri., "Our Future", a Devimon appears to fight MagnaAngemon.
+In Digimon Adventure tri.
+Future, a Devimon appears to fight MagnaAngemon.

-In the 2020 Adventure series, Devimon is an embodiment of Angemon’s darkness that created during the former’s imprisonment and became a separate entity seeking to understand digivolution while corrupting Angemon.
+In the 2020 Adventure series, Devimon is an embodiment of Angemon's darkness that created during the former's imprisonment and became a separate entity seeking to understand digivolution while corrupting Angemon.
 During the battle with Agumon and Gabumon, MoonMilleniumon digivolves him to NeoDevimon and then to DanDevimon.
 Before swallowing Tai.
 While Agumon digivolves to an incomplete Machinedramon to violently attack DanDevimon, Angemon manages to calm him down as he briefly becomes WarGreymon and destroys DanDevimon.
 But Devimon survived due to his connection to Angemon, possessing a construct of himself created by Sakakkumon before Angemon absorbs him.
-Devimon accepts his fate to see if Angemon and TK’s resolve is strong, supporting the former during the battle with Negamon.
+Devimon accepts his fate to see if Angemon and TK's resolve is strong, supporting the former during the battle with Negamon.